DedaDev/jmbg/README.md

 # JMBG is small utility tool for Unique Master Citizen Number

-It works for every ID of the citizens of ex-yu.
+It works for every ID of the citizens of ex-yu:
 Bosnia, Croatia, Serbia, Slovenia, Montenegro, Northern Macedonia

+Can be used in Node.js, React, Vue apps etc.

+## API

 ```js
 const jmbg = require('jmbg');